akkikiki/diffuplug/dllm_plugin/README.md

 pip install -e .
 ```

-The plugin will automatically register with vLLM through the entry points mechanism.
+The plugin automatically registers with vLLM through the entry points mechanism.

 For detailed installation instructions, see [INSTALL.md](INSTALL.md).